 Responsible for recruiting, screening, interviewing, and placing employees, Human Resource departments lay the foundation for an engaged workforce.
-When they hire employees who are primed and ready to engage with the company’s mission, their decisions can have a big impact on how smoothly the company runs.
+They need to attract and hire the best candidates who are already primed and ready to engage with the company’s mission and their decisions can have a big impact on how smoothly the company runs.

 But HR professionals aren’t just gatekeepers whose job is to ‘let in’ employees with engagement potential.
 They’re also partially responsible for maintaining engagement through handling employee relations, benefits, and training.

-Having a cutting-edge employee engagement program in place makes all of these tasks easier, ensuring HR can find the best hires who can powerfully contribute to their company’s success.
+Having a cutting-edge employee engagement program in place makes all of these tasks easier, ensuring HR can attract and hire the best candidates who can powerfully contribute to their company’s success.

 How employee engagement and HR strengthen each other – and the company

 Recruitment – employee engagement is a big perk

 High employee engagement is almost inseparable from having a great workplace culture.
 The two go hand in hand.
 And the combination is a considerable selling point to potential hires for whom money is often a secondary consideration.
 In the Harvard Business Review article “What Matters More to Your Workforce than Money,” Glassdoor’s Chief Economist Andrew Chamberlain said that while pay is important, workplace culture and values matter most when it comes to employee satisfaction.

 One of the most striking results we’ve found is that, across all income levels, the top predictor of workplace satisfaction is not pay: It is the culture and values of the organization, followed closely by the quality of senior leadership and the career opportunities at the company.
 Among the six workplace factors we examined, compensation and benefits were consistently rated among the least important factors of workplace happiness.

 Does that also hold true for prospective hires?
 Yes.
 Especially for, but not limited to, Millennials.